IsaacSchemm/Crowmask/README.md

         * Mark as sent (no longer pending)
     * If a send fails, don't try sending it again for 4 hours
 - [x] Cache Refresh
-    * If the post is cached:
-        * If the post is at least 24 hours old and the cache is less than an hour old, keep it
+    * If the post is stale:
-        * If a cache refresh was performed on this post within the last 5 minutes, keep it
         * Pull the post from Weasyl
         * Update or delete our copy
         * Add outbound activities
 - [x] User Cache Refresh
-    * If the post is cached:
+    * If the user info is stale:
-        * If the post is at least 24 hours old and the cache is less than an hour old, keep it
-        * If a cache refresh was performed on this post within the last 5 minutes, keep it
         * Pull the user from Weasyl
         * Update or delete our copy
         * Add outbound activities

+Note that a cached submission will not be refreshed if:

+* the last attempted cache refresh was within the past 5 minutes
+* the last successful cache refresh was within the past hour, and the post is more than an hour old
+* the last successful cache refresh was within the past 7 days, and the post is more than 7 days old
+* the last successful cache refresh was within the past 28 days, and the post is more than 28 days old

+A cached user (name, icon, etc.) will not be refreshed if:

+* the last attempted cache refresh was within the past 5 minutes
+* the last successful cache refresh was within the past hour

 Submissions/posts that are less than 24 hours old will show a creation date of when they were cached by Crowmask, not when they were created.